AlexandreeO/iBudget/README.md

 ### Get Started with iBudget Today!

 Say goodbye to the hassle of splitting expenses and managing budgets manually.
 With iBudget, streamline your group finances and focus on what truly matters.
 Sign up now and take control of your shared expenses with ease!

+### Future improvements/icebox items:

+-  **Manage Budgets**: Set budgets for different expense categories to stay on track with your financial goals.
+Receive notifications when approaching budget limits.

+-  **Split methods**: when adding an expense, user will be able to choose different splitting methods for instances when expense shouldn't be split equally.